 While her practice is largely sector-neutral, she has supported industry players in digital health, retail, social media, e-commerce, fintech, hospitality and aviation (to name a few) on cutting-edge projects, typically on a region-wide or global basis, including product reviews for the launch of online payment platforms, direct-to-consumer advertising campaigns, and the roll out of e-commerce websites and applications.

-Charmian’s experience extends to a broader sweep of commercial work, where she has acted as sole or lead counsel covering all of Asia Pacific for two leading global media companies, advising on their digital marketing efforts, mobile content distribution contracts, gaming, employment, corporate governance and franchising, as well as regulatory matters where she has advised on data, licensing, consumer and competition issues spanning the healthcare, telecoms and media sectors, among others.
+Charmian’s experience extends to a broader sweep of commercial work, where she has acted as sole or lead counsel covering all of Asia Pacific for two leading global media companies, advising on their digital marketing efforts, mobile content distribution contracts, gaming, employment, corporate governance and franchising, as well as regulatory matters where she has advised on licensing, consumer and competition issues spanning the healthcare, telecoms and media sectors, among others.

 Award Mouse thought multimedia interface book medal screen monitor

 • Lead counsel for one of the world’s largest technology conglomerates in data privacy surveys, some covering up to 82 jurisdictions each.
-Topics surveyed include data protection officer and local representative requirements, children’s privacy and cross-border transfer and localisation rules.*
+Topics surveyed include data protection officer and local representative requirements, children’s privacy and cross-border transfer and localization rules.

 • Advised one of the world’s largest fintech companies on its negotiations with a leading payments provider on the parties’ data processing contract.*